Thailand's unprecedented revolt pits the people against the King - Local News 8

 A direct challenge

-It was a hot August night when Panusaya, who is known by the nickname Rung, first got up on stage and delivered a 10-point list of monarchical reforms.
+It was a hot August night when Panusaya, who is known by the nickname Rung, first got up on stage and delivered a 10-point list of demands for reform to the monarchy.

 The demands included the King being answerable to the constitution, revoking the laws against defaming the monarchy, a new constitution, abolishing royal offices, ousting the military-led government and disbanding the King’s royal guards.